alberchec/Cpp-Challenges/MyOwn/Correios/README.md

 First inside correios.cpp is necessary to define two file locations.

-- The first temp_file is where the html content is going to be temporary stored.
+- The first, temp_file, is where the html content is going to be temporary stored.

 - The second is track_numbers_file, location where your tracking numbers are going to be stored.